joeljunnila/Unity-ETH/README.md

 - When the wallet is connected, interact with the in-game UI to initiate Ethereum transactions.
 The project includes functionalities to send Ether and message to other players and interact with smart contracts.

+Buttons:
+- Movement: WASD

+- Interact: "E"

+- Admin panel: "Q"

 Project Structure

+- Assets/Blockchain: Contains scripts related to blockchain and ABI files.

-- Assets/Scripts/Networking: Contains scripts related to multiplayer networking using Netcode for GameObjects.
+- Assets/Network: Contains scripts related to multiplayer networking usig Netcode for GameObjects.

-- Assets/Scripts/Ethereum: Holds scripts facilitating Ethereum blockchain interactions using Nethereum.

-- Assets/Prefabs: Includes pre-configured GameObjects for players and UI elements.

-### Recent Updates:

-March 27, 2025: Removed obsolete UI elements and fixed user-to-user smart contract scripts.

-March 26, 2025: Fixed lighting issues and added functionality to specify amounts in Ether send button.

-March 21, 2025: Added a button for sending transactions and implemented various bug fixes.
+- Assets/Player: Contains files related to the player, movement and camera.

+- Assets/Room: Contains all the files for the room scene, door and fan functionalities included.

 ### Contributing